edisonyls/instantAI/README.md

 InstantAI is a full-stack AI application that makes creating intelligent document assistants as simple as drag-and-drop.
 No coding, no AI expertise, no complex setup required - just upload your documents and get a trained AI agent ready to answer questions.

-## The Scenario
+## Architecture

+**Built with modern, production-ready technologies:**

+- **Database**: PostgreSQL 16 with pgvector extension for vector similarity search
+- **Backend**: FastAPI with async SQLAlchemy and pgvector integration
+- **Frontend**: React with TypeScript and Tailwind CSS
+- **AI**: Ollama for local LLM inference with customizable models
+- **Vector Embeddings**: sentence-transformers for semantic search
+- **Containerization**: Docker Compose for easy deployment

-### The Problem It's Solving
+## The Problem It Solves

-Imagine: Your have been asked to create a RAG system to help new employees get answers about company policies, procedures, and knowledge without needing someone to sit next to them all day explaining everything.
+Imagine: You need to create a RAG (Retrieval-Augmented Generation) system to help new employees get answers about company policies, procedures, and knowledge without needing someone to sit next to them all day explaining everything.

-Traditionally, this would mean you will need to:
+Traditionally, this would mean you need to:

 - Learn complex AI and machine learning concepts
 - Set up vector databases and embedding models